Fujifilm X-S10 vs Leica M10-P

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-S10 and Leica M10-P and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X-S10 and the M10-P are recent models that are part of the current product line-up.
 The M10-P replaced the earlier Leica M9-P, while the X-S10 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-S10 and M10-P can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Leica M10-P Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-S10 and the Leica M10-P?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.